rks101/healthy4ever/README.md

 - music, music, and music in any form.
 - a type of movie you like, a type of movie you have never seen before.
 Change is always good.

-Do not count mindless scrolling pages while browsing, binging over videos, spending hours on so-called "social sites", etc.
+Do not count on mindless scrolling pages while browsing, binging over videos, realities shows selling their filmed stories, or spending hours on so-called "social sites", etc. They may act like heroine /drug; you crave for more after the effect is neutralised or gone!

 ----